Southern United States: Reconstruction and Jim Crow era

 After the Civil War, the South was devastated in terms of infrastructure and economy.
 Because of states' reluctance to grant voting rights to freedmen, Congress instituted Reconstruction governments.
 It established military districts and governors to rule over the South until new governments could be established.
 Many white Southerners who had actively supported the Confederacy were temporarily disenfranchised.
 Rebuilding was difficult as people grappled with the effects of a new labor economy of a free market in the midst of a widespread agricultural depression.
-In addition, limited infrastructure the South had was mostly destroyed by the war.
+In addition, the limited infrastructure the South had was mostly destroyed by the war.
 At the same time, the North was rapidly industrializing.
 To avoid the social effects of the war, most of the Southern states initially passed black codes.
 During Reconstruction, these were mostly legally nullified by federal law and anti-Confederate legislatures, which existed for a short time during Reconstruction.

 There were thousands of people on the move, as African Americans tried to reunite families separated by slave sales, and sometimes migrated for better opportunities in towns or other states.
 Other freed people moved from plantation areas to cities or towns for a chance to get different jobs.
 At the same time, whites returned from refuges to reclaim plantations or town dwellings.
 In some areas, many whites returned to the land to farm for a while.
 Some freedpeople left the South altogether for states such as Ohio and Indiana, and later, Kansas.
 Thousands of others joined the migration to new opportunities in the Mississippi and Arkansas Delta bottomlands, and Texas.

-With passage of the 13th Amendment to the Constitution of the United States (which outlawed slavery), the 14th Amendment (which granted full U.S. citizenship to African Americans) and the 15th amendment (which extended the right to vote to African American males), African Americans in the South were made free citizens and were given the right to vote.
+With passage of the 13th Amendment to the Constitution of the United States (which outlawed slavery), the 14th Amendment (which granted full U.S. citizenship to African Americans) and the 15th Amendment (which extended the right to vote to African American males), African Americans in the South were made free citizens and were given the right to vote.
 Under Federal protection, white and black Republicans formed constitutional conventions and state governments.
 Among their accomplishments were creating the first public education systems in Southern states, and providing for welfare through orphanages, hospitals and similar institutions.

 Northerners came south to participate in politics and business.
 Some were representatives of the Freedmen's Bureau and other agencies of Reconstruction; some were humanitarians with the intent to help black people.
 Some were adventurers who hoped to benefit themselves by questionable methods.
 They were all condemned with the pejorative term of carpetbagger.
 Some Southerners would also take advantage of the disrupted environment and made money off various schemes, including bonds and financing for railroads.
-White southerners who supported Reconstruction policies and efforts became known as scalawag's.
+White Southerners who supported Reconstruction policies and efforts became known as scalawags.